Irys-xyz/arweave-js-sdk/README.md

 ## Integrating Irys is frictionless

-See our [docs for full code examples](http://docs.irys.xyz/developer-docs/irys-sdk) showing how to upload data, a file and a folder of files.
+See our [docs for full code examples](http://docs.irys.xyz/developer-docs/irys-sdk) showing how to upload data, a file, and a folder of files.

 ```js
 const irys = new Irys({ url, token, key });